woxane/Fifth-Assignment-Multithread-Basics/README.md

 1. Add your mentor as a contributor to the project.
 2. Create a `develop` branch for implementing features.
 3. Use Git for regular code commits.
-4. Push your code to the remote repository.
+4. Push your code and the answers file to the remote repository.
 5. Submit a pull request to merge the `develop` branch with `main`.

 The deadline for submitting your code is **Wednesday, May 8** (19th of Ordibehesht)